spectrocloud/hello-universe/README.md

 | `TOKEN`         | The API authorization token.
 This is only used if the API is configured for authorization.                                                                                              | `""`    |
 | `QUERY_K8S_API` | Set to `true` to query the Kubernetes API for the service hostname.
 This is useful when the service is deployed in a Kubernetes cluster.                                                | `false` |

+#### Reverse Proxy with Kubernetes

+To deploy the Hello Universe application into a Kubernetes cluster, use the deployment manifest in `deployments/hello-universe.yaml`

+When deploying the Hello Universe application into a Kubernetes cluster, set the `QUERY_K8S_API` environment variable to `true` and set the `API_URI` environment variable to an empty string.

+> [!NOTE]
+> The `QUERY_K8S_API` environment variable is only used when deploying the Hello Universe application into a Kubernetes cluster.
+Enabling this environment variable will query the Kubernetes API for the service hostname.
+You can review the script in the `scripts/service-ip.sh`.

 ## Image Verification

 We sign our images through [Cosign](https://docs.sigstore.dev/signing/quickstart/).
 Review the [Image Verification](./docs/image-verification.md) page to learn more.